Vice Media files for Chapter 11 bankruptcy, the latest in a string of digital media setbacks

 Vice assets and liabilities worth between $500 million and $1 billion, according to Monday’s filing.

-The bankruptcy filing arrives just weeks after the company announced it would cancel its flagship “Vice News Tonight” program amid a wave of layoffs — which was expected to impact more than 100 employees in the company’s 1,500-person workforce, the Wall Street Journal reported.
+The bankruptcy filing arrives just weeks after the company announced it would cancel its flagship “Vice News Tonight” program amid a wave of layoffs expected to impact more than 100 of the company’s 1,500-person workforce, the Wall Street Journal reported.
 The company also said it would end its Vice World News brand.

-Monday’s filing also comes amid a wider surge of media layoffs and closures across the industry — including job cuts at Gannett, NPR, the Washington Post and more over recent months.
+There has been a wider surge of media layoffs and closures, including job cuts at Gannett, NPR, the Washington Post and other organizations.
 In April, BuzzFeed Inc. announced that its Pulitzer Prize winning digital media outlet BuzzFeed News was being shut down as part of a cost-cutting drive by its corporate parent.

 Digital advertising has plummeted this year, cutting into the profitability of major tech companies from Google to Facebook.